Is there a gorilla hiding in your corner?

 Use this team building activity to help.

-- Email your staff the template to complete.
-[Download not found] Make sure you let them know it will be anonymous, and the goal will be to identify problems and work through them together.
+- Email your staff the template below to complete.
+Make sure you let them know it will be anonymous, and the goal will be to identify problems and work through them together.
 Everyone will try not to take things personally, and you’ll all be making a commitment to grow as a team.

 - Ask them to type one problem or situation they see that is going unresolved.
 Maybe it’s an impending project approaching or a situation that was left unresolved.